nxp-mcuxpresso/mcuxsdk-doc/develop/architect.md

 - `/devices/<soc\>/\<soc_family\>/\<soc_name>/`

 **_NOTE_** The project template files must be verified to be compatible with a specific release version of the MCUXpresso Config Tool.

+## Build and Configuration System

+MCUXpresso SDK build and configuration system is based on [CMake](https://cmake.org/) and [Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html).
+It serves every aspect of the software development:

+- Toolchain setup
+- Device enablement
+- Board enablement
+- Shield enablement
+- Component configuration and integration
+- Example configuration, complication, download and debug

+All software data are recorded in cmake, Kconfig and misc yaml files.
+All functionality commands and arguments have been integrated into MCUXpresso `west` extension which can be easily used.
+Please refer [Build and Configuration System](build_system/index.rst) for more details.

 ## Documentation